realsetvin/vkax/testnet.md

 <br/>

 ### Getting Ubuntu
-To participate in the VKAX Test Net you will need to get a [Ubuntu](https://ubuntu.com/) system.
-Some examples include, a rasberry pi, old hardware like a laptop or an unused pc - or even from within your main PC using [virtualbox](https://duckduckgo.com/?q=how+to+install+ubuntu+on+virtual+box) or [vmware workstation](https://duckduckgo.com/?q=how+to+install+ubuntu+on+vmware+workstation).
+To participate in the VKAX Test Net you will need to get a [Ubuntu](https://ubuntu.com/) system operational - either locally or with a cloud service.

 Ubuntu is very powerful and lightweight, meaning you can run an entire operating system with only 1 cpu core and less than 1 gig of ram.

+Some local examples include, a rasberry pi, old hardware like a laptop or an unused pc - or even from within your main PC using [virtualbox](https://duckduckgo.com/?q=how+to+install+ubuntu+on+virtual+box) or [vmware workstation](https://duckduckgo.com/?q=how+to+install+ubuntu+on+vmware+workstation).

-If you do not have any hardware resources available or you want to run multiple nodes, there is an [**Entire List**](https://linktr.ee/setvin) of services which offer free trials or an always free option for each individual.
+If you do not have any hardware resources available or you want to run multiple nodes, there is an [**Entire List of services which offer free trials or an always free option**](https://linktr.ee/setvin) for each individual.

 <br/>